Choosing a legal form for your business

 Partnership

-In a partnership 2 or more persons carry on their profession under a common name.
-Each participant contributes something, such as labor, money or goods.
-The benefit is divided.
+In apartnership, two or more people carry out their profession under a common name.
+Each participant contributes something, such as labor, money, or goods.
+The profits are shared.

 Limited partnership